LaunchCodeEducation/data-analysis/src/chapters/modules/modules-intro.rst

 makes it easier to fix.
 We can also add more modules to the project to quickly give the whole program new abilities.

+.. index:: ! library

+A **library** in Python is a collection of modules designed to provide many different functions and variables for a specific purpose.
+Later in this book, we will take a look at how to use two common libraries for data analysis, NumPy and Pandas.

 A List of Python Modules
 ------------------------